Embrace of the Serpent: Plot

 Both expeditions feature a Spanish Catholic Mission by the side of an Amazon tributary, run in 1909 by a sadistic, lone Spanish priest who beats orphan boys for any "pagan" behaviour, and in 1940 by a delusional Brazilian figure who believes he is the Messiah.
 He only trusts the visitors when he believes they are the Biblical Magi, but Karamakate wins his respect when he heals his wife.
 By now the children of 1909 have grown into disturbed and violent acolytes.

 In 1909, we are left with Theo, sick and having fled the Mission, arriving at a frontier post just about to be invaded by Colombian soldiers during the Amazon rubber boom, where the sacred yakruna is being abused by drunken men, and cultivated, against local traditions.
 Karamakate is furious and destroys it.
 In 1940, Karamakate does show Evan the origin of the plant in striking denuded dome-shaped mountains (Cerros de Mavecure), allegedly the home of yakruna.
 He reveals one yakruna flower that is on the last plant – he has destroyed all the others – and prepares it for Evan.
 The preparation, being hallucinogenic, aids Evan in undergoing a superconscious experience.
 While most of the film is in black-and-white, a part of this experience is shown in colour to signify its intensity.
 The film ends with a transformed Evan remaining enamoured by a group of butterflies.

 Cast

 In Cineaste magazine, the film's writer and director Ciro Guerra noted how the process of finding an actor who can successfully communicate the film's narrative was considered to be a difficult task.
 After his attempt in reaching out to a variety of indigenous people, it had come to his attention that the older generation were completely detached from the time depicted within the film.
-Through watching a film over 10 years ago in a workshop with Colombia's Ministry of Culture, Guerra was able to find the perfect actor, Antonio Bolívar.
+Through watching a film over 10 years earlier in a workshop with Colombia's Ministry of Culture, Guerra was able to find the perfect actor, Antonio Bolívar.
 Bolívar's two minute presence in the short film had a great impact on Guerra, encouraging him to pursue appointing him the role of Karamakate as "There was nobody else that could play this guy.
 He's one of the last Ocaina people remaining.
 There's only about sixteen of them left."